ishswar/katacoda-scenarios/cka-ha-control-planes/step5.md

 # Is ETCD keeping copy of data on both instances

+Lets check if both ETCD members running on two servers are writing/saving cluster data as expected Way we check is we look for data that we know needs to be there in ETCD key/value DB

 If you run below commands you will see that on 'controlplane' server we do see our deployment named `hatest` is there in ETCD DB.
 Run below commands to check that out